deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 Markov Chains allow us to traverse a space, sampling as we go, which each new sample dependent on the one before.

 Imagine a Mongol emperor, Kublai Khan, enthroned in a distant palace, in a city now known as Beijing.
-He rules a vast empire whose boundaries, inhabitants and vassal states he hardly knows.
-He has heard of strange lands from the Venetian adventurer, Marco Polo, and he determines to gauge the extent of his conquests by sending out a thousand explorers, each of them under orders to observe, each day, the name of the country they are passing through.
+He rules a vast empire whose boundaries, inhabitants and vassal states he hardly knows, bordered by rival Khans whose strength he needs to assess.

+He has heard of strange lands from the Venetian adventurer, Marco Polo, and he determines to gauge the extent of his conquests by sending out a thousand explorers, each of them under orders to observe, each day, the name of the Khanate they are passing through.
 Unlike an alien dropping socks, these explorers are land-bound.
 The states they can reach on any given day depend on where they were the day before.
+Given that they explorers, uncertain of their destination, the direction they take each day is somewhat random.
+They are taking a random walk across Asia, and recording it for their emperor.

 ![Alt text](./img/Mongol_Empire.jpg)